codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 ## Run unit tests on the Docker image
 Run unit tests to validate the Docker image and confirm that it satisfies the requested functionality.
 Unit tests must be an integral part of the build process.

 We will add a new [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) to the pipeline's YAML, that runs unit tests.
 Freestyle steps run custom commands within Docker containers.

-In this case, we run the python command [within the docker image]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables), created from the previous step`MyAppDockerImage` defined by the `image` property.
+For the quick start, we run the python command [within the docker image]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables), created from the previous step `MyAppDockerImage` defined by the `image` property.

 {% include